habibutsu/erlmonads/README.md

 being the local name by which the function is to be known--the *alias*.
 The implementation creates a local function, so the alias is safe to use in, for example, `Var = fun dup/2` expressions.

-## License

-(The MPL)

-Software distributed under the License is distributed on an "AS IS" basis, WITHOUT WARRANTY OF ANY KIND, either express or implied.
-See the License for the specific language governing rights and limitations under the License.

-The Original Code is Erlando.

-The Initial Developer of the Original Code is VMware, Inc.
-Copyright (c) 2011-2013 VMware, Inc.  All rights reserved.